-There is no obligation to have permission to work in the UK in advance in order to apply for the Programme.
-If non-EEA applicants are offered a place on the Programme, the Royal Opera House will apply for a Certificate of Sponsorship and write a Letter of Invitation, which can then be used to apply for a visa.
+No. The Royal Opera House will apply for a Certificate of Sponsorship for successful candidates without a work visa and write a Letter of Invitation, which can then be used to apply for one.

 What material is needed to apply?

 A completed application through YAP Tracker (available from late autumn).
 This requires a CV, photograph, a scan of the information page of the applicant’s passport or other ID showing date of birth, and two confidential recommendations.
-Audio and video recordings of the applicant playing or conduction may be included, but this is not a compulsory requirement.
+AV recordings of the applicant playing or conducting should be included if possible, but this is not a compulsory requirement.

 What does it cost to apply?

-There is no application fee for the Programme; however, YAP Tracker charges a small administration fee.
+There is no application fee for the Programme; however, YAP Tracker charges a small administration fee (currently $5)